Drassil/git-wiki-theme/docs/creature_template.md

 #### unit\_class

 This is the creature's class, and it dictates levels of health and mana.
-Also note that health and mana will change according to [exp](http://archive.trinitycore.info/Creature_template_tc2#exp "Creature template tc2"), [health\_mod](http://archive.trinitycore.info/Creature_template_tc2#Health_mod "Creature template tc2"), and [mana\_mod](http://archive.trinitycore.info/Creature_template_tc2#Mana_mod "Creature template tc2").
+Also note that health and mana will change according to [exp](http://www.azerothcore.org/wiki/creature_template#creature_template-exp), [HealthModifier](http://www.azerothcore.org/wiki/creature_template#creature_template-HealthModifier), and [ManaModifier](http://www.azerothcore.org/wiki/creature_template#creature_template-ManaModifier).
 Not setting this value will report a minor warning in the "DB\_Errors.log".

 | Value | Name           | Power Shown                                            |
 |-------|----------------|--------------------------------------------------------|